hadiindrawan/automation-api-generator/README.md

     > You can cofigure your constant or static value in this method.
 4. Build `request(){}` section
-  This section is automatically generated and used to build API requests that can be recognized by mocha-chai, you can see in this code section:
+  This section is automatically generated and used to build API requests that can be recognized by chai, you can see in this code section:

     ```js
     request(...args) {